How to update basic info, add writing samples, organize your work, create custom sections, and feature important content.

 Categorizing Your Work

-Another new addition to our revamped CVs is the ability to add sections and further fine tune your ClearVoice CV portfolio.
+Another new addition to our revamped portfolios is the ability to add sections and further fine-tune your ClearVoice portfolio.
 You can organize your writing by category, content type, or something else entirely.
 The power is in your hands.

 Add a New Section